-The AI calculated the amount of moles and atoms in each case, and also realized 2 moles of CH4 and 32 g of CH4 represents the same amount of substance, which is quite illustrative for K-12 students.
+The AI calculated the amount of moles and atoms in each case and realized that 2 moles of CH4 and 32 g of CH4 represents the same amount of substance, which is quite illustrative for K-12 students.

 Explain what an acid and a base is according to the Arrhenius theory.
 Point out what is a neutralization reaction and provide a quantitative relationship between the reactants.
 Score: 1/1